gravitational/workshop/monitoring-6.x.md

 prometheus-k8s-0
 prometheus-operator-7bd7d57788-mf8xn
 ```
-Prometheus operator for kuebrnetes allows easy monitoring defintions for kubernetes services and deployment and managment of Prometheus instances.
+Prometheus operator for Kubernetes allows easy monitoring definitions for kubernetes services and deployment and management of Prometheus instances.

 Prometheus adapter is an API extension for kubernetes that users prometheus queries to populate kubernetes resources and custom metrics APIs.